opensource-emr/Telemedicine/README.md

 # telemedicine
-This ia simple telemedicine project which helps doctor and patients to connect using video conferencing.
+This is simple telemedicine project which helps doctor and patients to connect using video conferencing.
 Below are the steps :-

 1. Doctor logs , Patient logs in by filling his issues.
 2. Both go in to conference call and discuss.